uiceds/cee-492-term-project-fall-2022-cmyy/manuscript.md

 ![**Basic Convolutional Neural Network for Classification.**
 ](./images/Basic_Convolutional_Neural_Network_for_Classification.png "Wide image"){#fig:Basic_Convolutional_Neural_Network_for_Classification}

 CNN network is briefly introduced in this section.
 As shown in Figure @fig:Basic_Convolutional_Neural_Network_for_Classification, a typical CNN network involves several convolutional and pooling layers, and then several fully connected layers.
 Convolution is an operation that uses filter to extract information that we want to detect.
 The filter size determines how many filters will be applied to the input data.
 The kernel size determines the size of the area that the filters would apply to.
 Activation function is added to import nonlinearity into the model, considering the operation of filter is linear.
 MaxPooling is a down-sampling operation that allows our network to capture deeper information from its original dimensions.
 The pool size and strides determine the dimensions of the down-sample procedure.
-Notice that the sigmoid function rather than the softmax function shown in  Figure @fig:Basic_Convolutional_Neural_Network_for_Classificationwill be applied in our model, as as we only have two classes of results.
+Notice that the sigmoid function (rather than the softmax function shown in Figure @fig:Basic_Convolutional_Neural_Network_for_Classification) will be applied in our model, as as we only have two classes of results.

 ### Network Design
 In the first convolutional block, we would specify 16 filters (consider 8 straight lines and 8 curves) with 3 by 3 kernels (consider the size of crack is relatively small), assign ReLu as the activation function in the Conv2D layer, and go deeper with a pool size of 2 by 2 in the MaxPool2D layer.
 In the second convolutional block, we double the channels number to 32 with Conv2D and apply the same MaxPool2D.
 Finally, we apply an GlobalAveragePooling2D layer, as we are focusing on the whole image rather than a part of it in segmentation.
 The coding form of this model is shown in Figure @fig:Model_for_Concrete_Crack_Classification_using_Keras: